ruizjme/aws_associate/EC2.md

 Can be attached to EC2, to create filesystem, install DB, etc.
 Root device volume contains instance OS.
 Other volumes can be attached to EC2 instance.

-By default, EBS volumes are deleted on EC2-instance termination.
+By default, EBS root volumes are deleted on EC2-instance termination.
+Other volumes that may be attached to instance remain "available".

+Volumes mounted to EC2 instance must be in the **same AZ**.

+Volumes can now be modified (size and storage type) on the go with no downtime to EC2 instance.

 ## Types
 * General purpose SSD (GP2)